brentcblue/Misc-Python-Code-projects/README.md

 # Misc-Python-Code-projects
-Miscellaneous Python Projects.
-These will vary from tutorial guided projects to self-guided explorations.
-To be continued!
+Miscellaneous Python Code.
+Some of these are for my own edification.
+A few of the files here will be generally useful for other solving other problems as well.